Join Us Upholding Conservative Principles

 · Since 2014, CA has authorized $16.5 billion for environment and climate projects.

 Proposition 4: Authorizes Bonds for.
-Safe Drinking Water, Wildfire Prevention,
+Safe Drinking Water, Wildfire Prevention, and Protecting Communities and Natural Lands from Climate Risks

-solutions, sustainable farming, park creation and outdoor access, and clean air
+solutions, sustainable farming, park creation and outdoor access, and clean air programs.

 In Opposition:

-billion, and adding $10 billion (including interest it will be 17-18 billion) for
+Critics argue California already has excessive bond debt, approximately $104 billion, and adding $10 billion (including interest it will be 17-18 billion) for programs is irresponsible.

-On average, California spends $13 billion annually on natural resources and
+On average, California spends $13 billion annually on natural resources and climate initiatives.

-spends more than it takes in.
-Spending even more “on the credit card” is a bad
+The governor has already declared a budget emergency because the state spends more than it takes in.
+Spending even more “on the credit card” is a bad idea

 In Favor:

-Supporters argue that urgent action is needed to address the state’s growing
+Supporters argue that urgent action is needed to address the state’s growing threats from wildfires, water pollution, and extreme heat.

-$10 Billion was scaled back this year (due to budget problems) from the $54.3
+$10 Billion was scaled back this year (due to budget problems) from the $54.3 billion spending package, “California Climate Commitment” in 2022.
+So, the money is needed.

-where the median household income is less than 80% of the area average.
+At least 40% of funds must benefit disadvantaged communities, defined as those where the median household income is less than 80% of the area average.

-Hundreds of millions of dollars from the bond would benefit private industry, such
+Hundreds of millions of dollars from the bond would benefit private industry, such as $850 million allocated for clean energy projects like offshore wind farms.

 $ Raised against this Prop: None.
 Opponents: San Diego Union Tribune